Deckers (DECK)

 Deckers primary competitors include Nike (NYSE:NKE), Vans and Timberland (owned by VF Corporation NYSE:VFC), Columbia Sportswear Company (NASDAQ:COLM), Merrell (owned by Wolverine World WideNYSE:WWW), and Skechers (NYSE:SKX).

-A company’s long-term performance is an indicator of its overall quality.
-While any business can experience short-term success, top-performing ones enjoy sustained growth for years.
-Luckily, Deckers’s sales grew at a solid 18% compounded annual growth rate over the last five years.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Thankfully, Deckers’s 18.8% annualized revenue growth over the last five years was solid.
 Its growth beat the average consumer discretionary company and shows its offerings resonate with customers, a helpful starting point for our analysis.

 Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
-Deckers’s annualized revenue growth of 17.4% over the last two years aligns with its five-year trend, suggesting its demand was stable.
+Deckers’s annualized revenue growth of 15.9% over the last two years is below its five-year trend, but we still think the results were respectable.
+Deckers Year-On-Year Revenue Growth

-We can better understand the company’s sales dynamics by analyzing its constant currency revenue, which excludes currency movements that are outside their control and not indicative of demand.
-Over the last two years, its constant currency sales averaged 17.7% year-on-year growth.
-Because this number aligns with its normal revenue growth, we can see Deckers’s foreign exchange rates have been steady.
+We can dig further into the company’s sales dynamics by analyzing its constant currency revenue, which excludes currency movements that are outside their control and not indicative of demand.
+Over the last two years, its constant currency sales averaged 16% year-on-year growth.
+Because this number aligns with its normal revenue growth, we can see that Deckers has properly hedged its foreign currency exposure.
+Deckers Constant Currency Revenue Growth

 6. Operating Margin

-In Q4, Deckers generated an operating profit margin of 31%, in line with the same quarter last year.
+In Q3, Deckers generated an operating margin profit margin of 22.8%, in line with the same quarter last year.
 This indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share

-In Q4, Deckers reported EPS at $3, up from $2.52 in the same quarter last year.
+In Q3, Deckers reported EPS of $1.82, up from $1.59 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Deckers’s full-year EPS of $6.17 to grow 3.5%.
+Over the next 12 months, Wall Street expects Deckers’s full-year EPS of $6.75 to shrink by 3.9%.

 8. Cash Is King